 Some people recommend using a walking foot for flannel.
 I use my regular foot when sewing with flannel only.
 So far, I have had no issues with layers shifting when sewing, but if you do, a walking foot will help.
 However, sewing with a mix of flannel and fur, or flannel and minky, that’s an entirely different beast.
 But all the issues usually arise from minky and fur, not flannel.
 Flannel is generally a well-behaving material.
 Except for fraying, which brings me to the next point:

-– And this is why I’ll never use high-spin and regular cotton wash cycle again.
+– And this is why I’ll never use high-spin and regular cotton wash cycle With Flannel again.

 Here’s a test I conducted on a high-quality flannel piece (photo below).
 Full disclosure, the manufacturer recommends machine washing it on cold and tumble drying on low.